What is Crohn's disease?

-Crohn's disease affects around 115,000 people in the UK and is a long-term condition causing inflammation of the lining of the body's digestive system that can result in symptoms including recurring diarrhoea and abdominal cramps.
+Crohn's disease is a long-term condition causing inflammation of the lining of the body's digestive system that can result in symptoms including recurring diarrhoea and abdominal cramps.

 What are the symptoms of Crohn's disease?